Type 5 15 cm AA gun: History and development

 An emergency project was initiated in December 1943, to address this issue.
 To save time, the existing Type 3 design was scaled up to 15 centimeters in caliber, with a corresponding increase in range and firepower.
 The project was completed relatively quickly, with test guns ready for firing 17 months after the project starting.

-However, by this point it was already too late — all major Japanese cities had been destroyed by the strategic bombing campaign against Japan, and American bombers were moving onto secondary targets.
-Japan lacked the raw materials and industrial infrastructure to follow through with mass production.
-Only two units of the powerful new Type 5 were completed before the surrender of Japan.
-One unit each was produced by the Army’s Osaka Arsenal and by Japan Steel Works.
+When it became apparent that the 12cm Type 3 gun had the reach to engage B-29s planned production of the 15cm was reduced to just 6 guns and no complete fire control was finished.
+In any event, only two of these were actually completed before the war ended, these being emplaced just west of Tokyo.
+Barrel life was estimated to be short, at about 300-400 rounds, but other than that the Japanese pronounced themselves satisfied with the weapon.

 Design

 The Type 5 15 cm AA gun had a single piece gun barrel with sliding breech, mounted on a central pedestal.
 The guns were not mobile, requiring deployment in fixed positions.